Shiba Inu in an Apartment

 Noise Level

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Shiba Inus have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to allergies and luxating patella.
+Three variables drive daily care for Shiba Inus: their medium size, their heavy shedding level, and their breed-associated risk of allergies and luxating patella.

 Exercise Solutions

 The key to a happy, healthy Shiba Inu is matching your care approach to their breed characteristics.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Activity needs are individual, not just breed-determined — age, health status, and temperament all modify the baseline.

 Making It Work